haithemaraissia/reactplanets/README.md

 # Set Up

-Download the Entire Deployment Folder
+Download the Entire Solution

 Run Nmp Start

-#Contributing
+# Contributing

 Thank you for considering contributing!

 Please use GitHub issues and Pull Requests for Contributing.

-#License
+# License

 The MIT License (MIT).
 Please see License File for more information.